themanyone/whisper_dictation/README.md

 ## Bonus apps.

+`whisper_client.py`: A client version.
+Instead of loading up the language model for speech recognition.
+This one will connect to any [Whisper Jax server](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py) running on the machine, the local network, or the internet.
+Edit it and change the location.
+This makes dictation available even on budget laptops.
+You might also find that, although it starts instantly, it is noticeably slower to operate.
+This is because the server uses extra resoures to handle multiple clients, which really aren't necessary for one user.
+You can edit the server configuration to speed it up quite a bit.
+Make it use the "openai/whisper-small.en" checkpoint.
+Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

 `record.py`: hands-free recording from the microphone.
 It waits for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
 It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a file named `audio.mp3`.
 Or you can supply an output file name on the command line.

 `app.py`: A local, privacy-focused AI chat server.
 Start it by typing `flask run` from within the directory where it resides.
 You can use almost any model on huggingface with it.
 Just open it up and edit the model configuration.
 It is not security-focused server, however.
 So don't use it outside the local network, or share its address with more than a few friends.
 In particular, flask apps have no built-in protection against distributed denial-of-service attacks (DDoS).